Postage stamps and postal history of Palestine: Egypt and Jordan

-Egypt and Jordan provided the postal stamps for Gaza and the West Bank (incl.
-East Jerusalem) between 1948 and 1967.
+Egypt and Jordan provided the postal stamps for Gaza and the West Bank (including East Jerusalem) between 1948 and 1967.
 Both countries overprinted their own stamps with the word "Palestine".
 Of these "Palestine" stamps, 44 issued by Jordan and 180 issued by Egypt are listed in the Scott catalogues.
 On occasion, the Arab Higher Committee and other entities have issued propaganda labels.

 By May 5, 1948, Egypt set up postal services and issued overprints of Egyptian stamps, with Palestine in Arabic and English.
 Egypt primarily employed definitives, with one express stamp, picturing a motorbike, and airmail stamps featuring King Farouk.

 In the West Bank, prior to its incorporation into Jordan in 1950, Jordanian authorities issued stamps from 1948 until April 1950.
 With overprints of "Palestine" in Arabic and English, the Jordanians used definitives, postage dues, and obligatory tax stamps.

 Israel

 From May 16, 1948, stamps have been issued by the State of Israel by the Israel Postal Authority.
 The first set of stamps were entitled Doar Ivri (lit.
 "Hebrew postage"), as pictured, while later stamps were issued for Israel.
 Israeli stamps are trilingual, in Arabic, English and Hebrew, following the practice of the British Mandate of Palestine.
 Israel Post first issued postage due stamps, tete-beche and gutter pairs in 1948, airmail stamps in 1950, official mail stamps in 1951 and provisional stamps in 1960.
 The Israel Defense Forces operate a military postal system but, in 1948, dropped plans to print their own stamps.

 In 1955, Israel's first mobile post office began in the Negev.
 By 1990, Israel ran 53 routes for 1,058 locations, including Israeli settlements in the West Bank and Gaza.
 Due to hyperinflation, in 1982 and 1984 Israel issued non-denominated stamps.
 During the 1990s, Israel experimented with vending machines for postal labels (franking labels).

 Israel produced a total of 110 new issues in the 1960s, 151 in the 1970s, 162 in the 1980s and 216 in the 1990s.
 More than 320 new stamps have been created since 2000.
 Israel stamps have distinctive tabs, on the margins of printed sheets, with inscriptions in Hebrew and usually English or French.
 The design of national and local postmarks is also popular.

-From 1967 to 1994, Israel operated postal services in the West Bank and the Gaza Strip, and continues to provide postal services in East Jerusalem and the Syrian Golan Heights.
+From 1967 to 1994, Israel operated postal services in the West Bank and the Gaza Strip, and continues to provide postal services in East Jerusalem and the Golan Heights.